leeweiming3/tp/docs/UserGuide.md

    ![Ui](images/Ui.png)

-5. You can use commands to add or modify data.
+5. Now that HireHub is running, you can use commands to add or modify data.
 Type a command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

     * `list` : Lists all contacts.